Kisgus/EIPs/Grant.md

 6. Then Alice’s identity contract creates an identity contract for Bob and sends a Robot
 7. In addition, Bob can now also help Alice recover access to her identity contract in the future using a social key recovery mechanism
 8. Bob now got the Robot he wanted, and in addition has a Universal Login Contract and ENS name which allows him to use the best of web3 to login to all other Ethereum dapps.

+### Assumptions

+In order for the invite functionality scheme to work in practice, the following assumptions needs to be valid:

+- Alice has an EIP 1078 identity contract and wants to send an ERC721 or ERC20 token to Bob
+- Bob is a new user without ETH, wallet or any prior crypto knowledge
+- Alice share the QR code or invite link with Bob over a secure channel e.g Signal
+- There is a proper incentive in place (on a user, dapp or relay level) to pay gas

 ### Team description